superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 You can contribute to this Web Share plugin via our [GitHub repository](https://github.com/superwebshare/super-web-share/)

-= Did I need to register or signup anywhere to use Super Web Share plugin? =
+= Did I need to register or sign up anywhere to use the Super Web Share plugin? =

-No, super web share is super easy to set up for anyone to create a native social sharing experience on their websites, without any registrations.
-If the browser supports the Share API, it will magically prompt the native shareing on the supported browsers.
+No, super web share is super easy to set up for anyone to create a native social sharing experience on their websites without any registrations.
+If the browser supports the Share API, it will magically prompt native sharing on the supported browsers.

 = Is SuperWebShare plugin GDPR Compliant? =

 Yes, SuperWebShare is fully GDPR Compliant.
-Unlike other social sharing tools, this share plugin does not use any cookies, tracking scripts, or store any user data.
+Unlike other social sharing tools, this share plugin does not use any cookies or tracking scripts or store any user data.

-= Shortcode support available? =
+= Is Shortcode support available? =

-Yes, from v2.3 we do support shortcodes to add floating and inline button like as on your mind.
+Yes, from v2.3, we do support shortcodes to add floating and inline buttons like as on your mind.
 You can read more about how to [add shortcodes](https://superwebshare.com/shcd).

 == Screenshots ==